evanx/mpush-redis/related.md

 - rdeploy - NPM module installation triggered by Redis-based messaging
 - rcontrol - service "orchestration" e.g. control and monitoring, triggered by Redis-based messaging

-Where all services interact with each other via Redis.
-Typically these are microservices that interact internally via Redis, and externally via HTTP, e.g. the `hgateway` service includes an ExpressJS webserver.
+Typically these are microservices that interact "internally" via Redis, and externally via HTTP, e.g. the `hgateway` service includes an ExpressJS webserver.

 #### Technology choices